-- This medical form is correct so far as I know, and the person named in Part A has permission to participate in all camp activities except as noted on the form by me or by the doctor in Part B. - In case of accident, injury or illness while at camp, I hereby give my permission to the doctor selected by the adult leader in charge to secure proper treatment, including hospitalization, anesthesia, surgery or injections of medication. - I hereby request that the camp's Health Officer administer the prescription and/or over-thecounter medication(s) ordered by my child's doctor/dentist.
+- This medical form is correct so far as I know, and the person named in Part A has permission to participate in all camp activities except as noted on the form by me or by the doctor in Part C. - I hereby request that the camp's Health Officer administer the prescription and/or over-thecounter medication(s) ordered by my child's doctor/dentist.
 I understand that I must supply the camp with the prescribed medication in the original container as dispensed and properly labeled by a doctor or a pharmacist and will provide no more than is appropriate for my child's camp stay.
 I understand that this medication will be destroyed if not picked up within one week after my child leaves camp. - I also give permission for my child to participate in trips sponsored by the camp and approved by the adult/unit leader in charge.
 Examples of these trips are whitewater merit badge, orienteering merit badges or trips for rock climbing or mountain biking. - I give my permission for the Camp Health Officer to administer over-the-counter medications as directed for conditions as directed by the Camp Physician.
-Over-the-counter medications may include WOUNDS: Betadine, Hydrogen Peroxide, Bacitracin, Antibiotic ointment POISON IVY: Tecnu, Benadryl cream CANKER SORES: Benzocaine cream PAIN: Tylonel, Ibuprofen DYSMENORRHEA: Ibuprofen ABDOMINAL DISCOMFORT: Tums, Maalox HEADACHE: Tylenol, Ibuprofen HYPOGLYCEMIA: Glucose Gel, Glucagon ALLERGIC REACTION: Benadryl or generic, Epipen ATHLETE'S FOOT: Tinactin INSECT STING/BITE: Benadryl Cream, Hydrocortisone cream, Caladryl or Calagel, Epipen TICK BITES: Alcohol or Hydrogen Peroxide 1st DEGREE BURNS: Burn Jell, Aloe Spray EMERGENCIES: Oxygen.
+Over-the-counter medications may include WOUNDS: Hydrogen Peroxide, Neosporin, Bacitracin POISON IVY: Tecnu, Benadryl cream CANKER SORES: Benzocaine cream PAIN: Tylenol, Ibuprofen DYSMENORRHEA: Ibuprofen ABDOMINAL DISCOMFORT: Tums, Maalox HEADACHE: Tylenol, Ibuprofen HYPOGLYCEMIA: Glucose Gel, Glucagon ALLERGIC REACTION: Benadryl or generic, Epipen ATHLETE'S FOOT: Tinactin INSECT STING/BITE: Benadryl Cream, Hydrocortisone cream, Caladryl or Calagel, Epipen TICK BITES: Alcohol or Hydrogen Peroxide 1st DEGREE BURNS: Burn Jel, Aloe Spray EMERGENCIES: Oxygen.
 Generics may be substituted.